top of page

 "Togetherness"

-This is one in the series of sunflowers I've been working on.
-I love the symmetry of the seeds in the center, and the pattern they form, even though they are challenging to render realistically.
+I find the symmetry of the seeds in the center of a sunflower, and the pattern they form, fascinating.
 There is just something cheerful about sunflowers that makes them a favorite with so many people, myself included.
 And with everything negative going on in the world, it's good for my soul to work on pieces that make me smile when I look at them.

 "Up Close"

-I've always loved sunflowers and when I saw this one while in Cape Cod for a wedding, I knew I had to draw it.
+When I saw this sunflower while in Cape Cod for a wedding, I knew I had to draw it.
 I eliminated the distracting background from my reference photos, instead choosing a simple pale blue to keep the focus on the flower.
 The biggest challenge was the incredibly detailed seed pattern in the center and the tiny individual blossoms surrounding it.
-When you take the time to look closely, you realize the amazing symmetry and patterns found in nature.
-I created the entire flower in a previous work, but decided I wanted to try a different crop to give the image more drama.

 Sien